grokify/chathooks/README.md

 [![Go Report Card][goreport-svg]][goreport-link]
 [![License][license-svg]][license-link]

 Proxy service to map different requests to Glip's inbound webhook service.
-It is primarily useful for when a service supports Slack webhooks but not Glip webhooks.
-By using this service you can stand up a Glip webhook proxy what will listen to and process Slack formatted messages.
+This is useful because various chat services have similar, but slightly different inbound webhook services.
+With slight modifications, messages for one service can be converted to the Glip service.

+This proxy currently supports converting Slack webhooks services to Glip webhooks.
+Setting up this service will allow you to use proxy URLs in services that support Slack to post into Glip.

 Note: At this time, the proxy only supports the `text` body and not message attachments.